oooutlk/reflection/README.md

-This project currently provides reflection of field names of struct or variant names of enum.
+The `reflection` crate currently provides reflection of field names and type names.

-See `reflection_test` for quickstart.
+See the sub directory `reflection_test` for quickstart.

 Licensed under MIT.